Everything You Need To Know About Vaginal Thrush

 Is my horse-riding causing thrush?

-As discussed, areas in which a yeast infection may grow, may be created by activities such as bike riding or horse-riding.
-Be sure to wear breathable underwear and avoid too much friction in the genital area to avoid this.
+Yeast infections can be triggered by activities such as bike riding or horse-riding, due to the consistent pressure, friction and sweat.
+Be sure to wear breathable underwear when taking part in any activity like this, and try to avoid too much rough friction in the genital area.

 What complications could there be as a result of thrush?

 Complications of vaginal thrush include failure of the treatment to work, which is whereby the treatment does not clear up symptoms in 7 to 14 days of starting.
-Other complications include psychological problems such as psychosexual complaints or depression.
-This is more common in women who have recurrent vaginal thrush.
+Other complications include psychological problems such as psychosexual complaints, including vaginismus (which has very real physical manifestations), or depression.
+This is more common in people who have recurrent vaginal thrush.

 Can I pass thrush on through sex?